Xophmeister/stupidTrains/README.md

 The database supplied with this repo contains the data that I have recorded.
-It will be updated every time I push from master, but not in perpetuity.
+It will be updated every time I push from master, but not in perpetuity (contrary to popular belief, I have better things to do).
 If you want to collect your own statistics, you can use the `nuke` tool.

 [Write something general about the database]